Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 ## Post Installation Steps

-- 1 Go to Documents\My Games\Starfield and place the StarfieldCustom.ini and prefs ini in there.
-You can get the 2 Ini files on my Nexus Modpage for the List or on my Discord.
-Overwrite if asked.
-PS: Do not use BethPie, it will overwrite the Custom Settings!
+- 1 Do not use BethPie, it will overwrite the Custom Settings!
+Never ever use it.
 - 2 Launch ModOrganizer.exe in the Starfield NASAPUNK Install Folder.
 You will get a popup asking about nxm links.
 Click Yes.
 - 3 Note: If ModOrganizer.exe is failing to open or is missing, then simply refer to the solutions in my F.A.Q.
 - 4 Make sure if you launch the Game to always use the Launch Button in the top right called SFSE Starfield.
 Without it everything breaks.